wh-alice/mig_visualstudio/vs/reference/how-to--create-an-xml-document-based-on-an-xsd-schema.md

 ---
-title: "How to: Create an XML Document Based on an XSD Schema" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Create an XML Document Based on an XSD Schema | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"